PrefectHQ/prefect/docs/concepts/automations.md

 ## Create an automation via deployment triggers

-To enable the simple configuation of event-driven deployments, Prefect provides deployment triggers - a shorthand for creating automations that are linked to specific deployments to run them based on the presence or absence of events.
+To enable the simple configuration of event-driven deployments, Prefect provides deployment triggers - a shorthand for creating automations that are linked to specific deployments to run them based on the presence or absence of events.

 ```yaml
 # prefect.yaml